MBilalQureshi/iq-quiz-game-js/README.md

     - User is able to select from one of four options.
     - For medium and easy difficulty 30 seconds are given but for hard difficulty 120 seconds are given.
     - Username and timer is given on the top of the screen.
-    - The corrent and incorrect counter is on the bottom.
+    - The correct and incorrect counter is on the bottom.
 If the answer is correct or incorrect after clicking one of the option, the counter increases by one.
     - If the user is not able to provide answer in time, incorrect counter is increased by one.

 ![Screenshot of Question's Panel](/documentation/readme_img/questions-panel.png)

 - Loading Result
-    - Once last question is answered the timer stops and loading result appears in the bottom of last question to give more gaming experince.
+    - Once last question is answered the timer stops and loading result appears in the bottom of last question to give more gaming experience.

 ![Screenshot of Loading Result](/documentation/readme_img/loading-result.png)